Spyker Cars: Spyker C8

-The C8 Spyder was the original base model with an Audi 4.2 litre V8 engine.
-Since the start of its production in 2000, twelve different variants have been sold.
-A long-wheelbase version was presented at the 2008 Geneva Motor Show, called the C8 Aileron.
-A year later, a convertible version was presented.
+The C8 Spyder was the original base model, equipped with an Audi 4.2 litre V8 engine.
+Since production began in 2000, twelve different variants have been sold.
+A long-wheelbase version, the CA Aileron, was presented at the 2008 Geneva Motor Show, followed by a convertible version a year later.
 Horsepower ranges from 400 for the original C8 Spyder to 620 for the C8 Double 12S.

 The most recent model, the C8 Preliator, was officially announced at the 2016 Geneva Motor Show.
-Only 50 vehicles will be produced.
-The car has a 4.2l supercharged Audi V8 producing 525 hp, resulting in a 0–100 km/h time of 3.7 seconds and a top speed of 322 km/h.
-The car either comes with a 6-speed manual Getrag or a 6-speed ZF automatic transmission.
+Only 50 vehicles would be produced.
+The car has a 4.2-litre supercharged Audi V8 producing 525 hp, resulting in a 0–100 km/h time of 3.7 seconds and a top speed of 322 km/h.
+It is offered with either a 6-speed Getrag manual transmission or a 6-speed ZF automatic transmission.
 As with previous Spyker models, the car has typical aviation-inspired design elements such as NACA styled air-inlets.
 Driver technology has been upgraded as well compared to previous models, with the C8 Preliator gaining a heads-up display and bluetooth connectivity for phones.